Miinjiin/Data_Mining/Exercise 4/ECO395M-exercise-4.md

 capture as many items as possible from the dataset.
 Confidence of .5 was chosen to sort out weak associations.
 Lastly, we limited the maximum number of items per item set to be 10 to account for as many possible grocery combinations as possible.
-Runinng the algorithym using the above threshold resulted in 5,668 rules, which we thought was enough for this analysis.
+Running the algorithm using the above threshold resulted in 5,668 rules, which we thought was enough for this analysis.
 Below are two plots showing the resulting rules; the first is plotted between support and lift, while the second is between support